Beginning in 2016, Headwaters at the Comal has transformed close to 5 acres of asphalt into an immersive native prairie landscape.

 94% Reduction in the total suspended solids (pollutants) reaching the Comal Springs System through:

-Removed 50% of the impervious cover currently on the property.
+Removing 50% of the impervious cover currently on the property.

-Uncapped and restored the historic spring cistern.
+Uncapping and restoring the historic spring cistern.

-Constructed berms, bioswales and vernal pools to filter and cleanse stormwater before it enters the Comal River.
+Constructing berms, bioswales and vernal pools to filter and cleanse stormwater before it enters the Comal River.

 Environmental improvements include:

-Restored the natural riparian habitats for numerous endangered and threatened species, endemic only in the Comal Springs or Edwards Aquifer.
+Restoration of the natural riparian habitats for numerous endangered and threatened species, endemic only in the Comal Springs or Edwards Aquifer.

 Removal of 1/3 of the 1930s era spring cap allows leaves, pollen, and other organic matter to fall into the water, which improves habitat for endangered and threatened species living in the springs system.